Post

 DNS record types

-A domain’s DNS records are the actual instructions that say “this name points here.”
+A domain’s DNS records are the instructions that say “this name points here.”
 The ones the room covered:

 RecordWhat it maps toPlain-language example